ErpNetDocs/tech/advanced/user-business-rules/events/client-committed.md

 However, CLIENT COMMITTED is triggered **only** if the saving was initiated by a client application, such as @@name Windows Client or @@name Web Client.
 If an object is modified by the @@name server, the event **won't** be triggered.

-This is especially useful for data-sync scenarios when the external application have to be notified (e.g. via a [webhook](../action-types/webhook.md)) when an entity changes (or is created).
+This is especially useful for data-sync scenarios when the external application has to be notified (e.g., via a [webhook](../action-types/webhook.md)) when an entity changes (or is created).